Hillside Student Community School Expectations for Students 2022-2023

 Please note that some of the following points need to be adjusted depending on the virus situation.

-- Treat yourself and others with respect.
+- Treat yourself and others with respect and kindness.
+Be respectful of people’s personal space.
 This includes refraining from inappropriate displays of affection and touching others inappropriately.
-During the time of covid, we expect you will not touch anyone at all.

 - Tobacco and illegal substances, matches, and lighters are not permitted on campus.